 How does Altmetric text mining work?

 In most cases, Altmetric links online attention to research outputs by searching for URLs or unique identifiers across our tracked attention sources.
-For example, if a Facebook page or a tweet includes a link to a published article, tracked book, data set, etc. we will use the link to match the post with the publication.
+For example, if a Facebook page or an X post includes a link to a published article, tracked book, data set, etc. we will use the link to match the post with the publication.

 While this approach works in the majority of our tracked sources, not all sources tend to use links or scholarly identifiers when discussing research.